supersamih/samihbot/README.md

 https://discordapi.com/permissions.html

-find your token in bot tab in settings and paste it into the "" on line 8 in samih_bot.py
+find your token in bot tab in settings and paste it into the "" on line 8 in samih_bot.py congifure what time you want the bot to ping birthdays by editing the time on line 102 the time is in UTC

 python samih_bot.py